mesh-7/production-rke2-occms-deployment-docs/README.md

 ## Audience

-DevOps Engineers, System Engineers, and Software Engineers working on CCMS infrastructure and Kubernetes-based deployments.
+DevOps Engineers, System Engineers, and Software Engineers working on OCCMS infrastructure and Kubernetes-based deployments.